Securing Agentic AI Systems: A Defense-in-Depth Approach

 5.1 Black-Box Red Teaming for Agents

-AgentXploit tests agents under strict, realistic constraints: the attacker cannot modify the user’s request and cannot observe or alter the agent’s internal mechanics.
-The user query is assumed to be benign.
+Black-box red-teaming frameworks for agentic systems test agents under strict, realistic constraints.
+The attacker cannot modify the user’s request or observe the agent’s internal mechanics.
+The user query is benign.
 The agent’s code, prompts, and orchestration logic are inaccessible.
-The only control available to the attacker is the external environment.
+The only control available is the external environment.

 This constraint is intentional.
 In production, attackers rarely access internal prompts or orchestration logic.
 What they can influence at scale are websites, documents, search results, reviews, knowledge bases, PDFs, emails, and public data feeds.